 CSS Selector in Selenium

-CSS Selectors in Selenium are string patterns used to identify an element based on a combination of HTML tag, id, class, and attributes.
-Locating by CSS Selectors in Selenium is more complicated than the previous methods, but it is the most common locating strategy of advanced Selenium users because it can access even those elements that have no ID or name.
+A CSS Selector in Selenium is a string pattern that identifies a web element through a combination of HTML tag, id, class, and attributes.
+CSS Selectors are slightly more advanced than locating by ID or Name, but they are the most popular strategy among experienced Selenium users because they can reach elements that have no ID or Name attribute at all.

-CSS Selectors in Selenium have many formats, but we will only focus on the most common ones.
-The different types of CSS Locator in Selenium IDE
+CSS Selectors in Selenium come in many forms, but this guide focuses on the five most common patterns used in Selenium IDE:

 • Tag and ID

-When using this strategy, we always prefix the Target box with “css=” as will be shown in the following examples.
+When using this strategy in Selenium IDE, always prefix the Target box with “css=” as demonstrated in every example below.

 Syntax